AmplitudeAudio/doc-sdk/docs/integration/cmake-setup.md

     If defined, the `AM_SDK_PLATFORM` variable should be set before to call the CMake `find_package` function.

 !!! info
-    You have to make sure your SDK installation have the libraries for the requested platform.
+    You need to make sure your SDK installation have the libraries for the requested platform.

 After the call to `find_package`, 2 libraries will be available: